What is Autoimmune Hepatitis?

 What Does the Scientific Community Have to Say?

-Today, there is an increasing amount of suspicion about vaccines that is not based on science.
-Below, we summarize some of the credible, legitimate, scientific sources that have discussed the link between autoimmune hepatitis and certain vaccines.
+Today, there is an increasing amount of suspicion about vaccines that are not based on science.
+Below, we summarize credible scientific sources that have discussed the link between autoimmune hepatitis and certain vaccines.

 Hepatitis A vaccine